web-infra-dev/modern.js/packages/builder/friendly-errors-webpack-plugin/README.md

 };
 ```

-Now you will get output like belong.
+Now you will get an output like the one below.

 ![screenshot](https://lf3-static.bytednsdoc.com/obj/eden-cn/hrbzheh7lpqulduloj/c6f14fbfb6c8fe734df7979f079d18c36e11be9f.png)